 The Planning Commission consists of nine members appointed for four-year terms.
 The Union County Planning Commission was involved in the development of and is periodically charged with reviewing the county comprehensive land use plan and zoning, partition and subdivision ordinances.
-These county regulations dictate land use applications reviewed by the Planning Commission for the Board of Commissioners.
+These documents direct land uses and review of land use application by the Planning Commission for the Board of Commissioners.

 Special Transportation Fund (STF) Advisory Committee

 A five member committee appointed to serve four year terms, including providers or consumers of transportation for the elderly or handicapped.
 This group will make recommendations to Union County Commissioners on award of Special Transportation Funds received from the State of Oregon.

 The purpose of this committee is to review applications for discretionary funds generated through transient tax dollars and provide recommendations to the Union County Commissioners.
 Areas of representation include a Union County Commissioner, La Grande Downtown Development, Union County Economic Development Corporation, Union County Chamber of Commerce, Union County Tourism, and one representative from either Elgin, Union or North Powder.
 A six member committee serving four year terms.